-Last couple of weeks we have faced several strange issues on our company’s Microsoft Exchange 2007 environment (Yes, still 2007, not the latest version).
-It took some time to investigate, analyze, find a solution and fix it without distracting mail services for any of the around 1300 users.
-Always high CPU usage in Exchange user monitor tool by only particular user, high RPC average latency, very slow in downloading and updating new mails in MS outlook and some email related strange problems from particular user, are the major issues we faced.
-I explain more about the issues and how we fixed it in this article.
+We faced several strange issues on our email Exchange 2007 environment in recent time.
+It took some time to investigate, analyze, find a solution and fix it without distracting mail services.
+It used to show always high CPU usage in Exchange user monitor tool for a particular user and high RPC average latency.
+When it occurs, the particular user experienced slow downloading and updating new emails in MS outlook and some other email-related strange problems.
+This guide explains more about the issues and how we fixed them in this article.

-We had a clue on these issues after using Exchange user monitor tool, obviously we can guess that something is wrong when an user consumes more than 95% of CPU ( exchange store CPU) all the time.
-But really we could not finalize that this particular user is causing other all mail issues.
-Anyhow, it is fixed and Exchange 2007 is working fine now.
+We had a clue on these issues after using Exchange user monitor tool, obviously, we can guess that something is wrong when a user consumes more than 95% of CPU (exchange store CPU) all the time.
+But really we could not finalize that this particular user is causing other all mail issues on the server.

-We faced two types of issues related to mail, one from Exchange 2007 mailbox server and other one from particular user side.
+We faced two types of issues related to mail.
+One from Exchange 2007 mailbox server and another one from the particular user’s side.

-1) Particular user consumes almost full store CPU which is really not healthy for the environment.
+1) The particular user was consuming almost 95% to 100% of Exchange store CPU which is not healthy for the environment.

 2) RPC average latency is very high, it used to touch 100% continuously.
-Somewhere in Microsoft site I read that if it goes more than 20%, then something seriously wrong in exchange environment.
+Somewhere in Microsoft site, I read that if it goes more than 20%, then something seriously wrong in the exchange environment.

 3) Downloading and updating inbox in MS outlook became very slow.
 It used to show hours to download/update emails which are just in KB size.